gurpiarbassi/gurpiarbassi.github.io/_posts/2016-01-09-Google-Drive-Java-With-Proxy.md

 ---

 #Motivation
-I was recently working on a java project integrating the Google Drive Java API and came accross a problem when calls to Google were not going through on a staging environment.
+I was recently working on a Java project integrating the Google Drive Java API and came accross a problem when calls to Google were not going through on a staging environment.
 I later realised that this was because all traffic on that environment needs to go through a
 HTTP proxy.